 Sure, Tumblr has seen better days.
 But for the Tumblr app, this could be a high watermark.
 I'm not sure what exactly their dev team was up to in the latest, presumably minor, update to their Android app.
 What I do know is that the jump from v4.7 to v4.8 brought with it the kind of changelog that should brighten your mood.

 If you were worried about Android Marshmallow compatibility, don't worry; this update is already prepared for Tangerine.
+If you thought the underbelly had been neglected, once again your concerns have been addressed because Tumblr reports that the underbelly has been tickled.
 Read More

 Tumblr has rolled out a new two-factor authentication option that, once enabled, decreases the likelihood of someone breaking into your Tumblr account.
 Rather than just a password, you will also need to type in a key generated by your Android device.
 We've already seen Google, Facebook, and Twitter implement this functionality, so while it's about time, it's also better late than never.